FAQ'S - Frequently Asked Questions

 Between the course "Anwärter" and "Landeslehrer" you need to prove at least 10 days of practical work experience in a ski/snowboard school.
 Download and get this form signed off to use as proof of work experience:

-What qualifications will be obtained after completing the training at the Snowsports Academy?
+What qualifications will be obtained after completing the education at the Snowsports Academy?

 What are the prerequisites to be able to take part in the Anwärter (Level 1 + 2) course?